clairey-zx81/json-model/TUTO.md

 :+1: For efficiency, the validation stops at the first encountered error which invalidates the
-value: if a value includes several root errors, only one is reported, plus cumulative failures along the path yielding to this error.
+value: if a value includes several root errors, only one is reported, plus cumulative failures along the path yielding to this error and invalidating the whole value.

 ## Constraining Strings

-Our first model has no constraints on strings, thus also validates file `elysee.json` which does not represent a person:
+Our first model has no string constraints, thus also validates file `elysee.json` which does not represent a person:

 ```json